 If I attempted to include all the benefits of participating in AHEC, this article would be too long.
 I sincerely hope that if you have any interest in the medical field or want to explore the career choices, you will apply to this life changing program.
 Along with obtaining a thorough understanding of the medical field, you become accustomed to living on a college campus and learn the responsibilities of time and money management.
 Whether you are currently a sophomore or junior, these opportunities are waiting to be taken advantage of.
 I would be more than happy to give other insights about my experience or answer any questions."

-If you have interest in being a Resident Advisor for camp please contact Emily Chambers at firstname.lastname@example.org or 859.323.8013.
+If you have interest in being a Resident Advisor (RA)for camp please contact Lisa Hatten at email@example.com or 859.323.1378.
 RAs must have at least completed their freshman year of college before camp starts.

 Find answers to Camp FAQs here!